Pea Protein—Everything You Need to Know

 Because it is lectin free, very low in phytates and contains nothing artificial, it is ideal for those with digestive issues.
 Nuzest’s pea protein has a 98% digestibility rating, making it an ideal option for fueling one’s body throughout the day with less worry about digestive complications.

 What is Pea Protein?
-And Where Does Pea Protein Come From?
+And Where Does It Come From?

 Pea protein is made by grinding dried peas into a fine powder.
 The starch and fiber are removed, leaving a powdered concentrated protein substance (aka pea protein isolate).
 It is completely plant-based, unlike whey, casein, and egg-based protein powders, and therefore ideal for vegetarians and vegans.